-Traditionally, stages in pregnancy are often divided up into weeks or trimesters.
+Traditionally, stages during pregnancy are often divided up into weeks or trimesters.
 Within these common stages in pregnancy are six major times of change.
 These stages of pregnancy occur at one week, four weeks, eight weeks, 12 weeks, 24 weeks and 40 weeks.

 Stages in Pregnancy – Week 1